arm61/pylj/docs/source/monte-carlo.md

 The two runs accept the same number of moves because they draw the same random numbers in the same order.
 About one move in eight is accepted: a uniform trial position usually lands the particle near another one, where the energy rise is large.

-`sample()` records the step and the potential energy, and before recording it recomputes the energy exactly from every pair, so that rounding in the running total cannot accumulate over a long run.
+`sample()` records the step and the potential energy, recomputed exactly from every pair.

 ## The two methods agree

 The molecular dynamics chapter held a temperature with a thermostat; the Monte Carlo rule holds it by construction.
 Run both on the same sixteen particles in the same box at 300 K, discard the settling steps, and compare the mean potential energy over the rest.
-A Monte Carlo step moves one particle while a dynamics step moves them all, so the Monte Carlo run is given twice as many steps:
+A Monte Carlo step moves one particle; $N$ of them, one per particle on average, make a sweep, the counterpart of one dynamics step.
+The Monte Carlo run is given 20000 moves, which is 1250 sweeps of sixteen particles, against 10000 dynamics steps:

 ```{code-cell} python
 from pylj.md import MDSimulation